 Documents and Reports

-Public Meetings: Restoration Advisory Meetings held quarterly on the last Thursday of the month at Edwards AFB.
+Public Meetings: Public Meetings: Restoration Advisory Board Meetings are held every six months, typically on the last Thursday of the month at a community surrounding Edwards AFB.

-Report to Stakeholders is available in the public information repository or can be mailed by contacting the Air Force at 661-277-1466
+The Report to Stakeholders is available in the public information repository or by contacting the Air Force at 661-277-8707

 Public Information Repositories

 The public information repositories for the site are at the following locations:

 Los Angeles County Public Library,601 W. Lancaster Blvd,